-Fresh juice at home is a total treat, whether you’re looking to get some more nutrients into your diet, make fresh juice for your kids, or step up your cocktail game.
-Once you invest in a juicer, only your creativity is your limit—try your hand at green juices, ginger-spiked pick-me-ups, citrus treats, and so much more.
+Fresh juice at home is a total treat, whether you’re looking to make fresh juice for your family or step up your cocktail game.
+Once you invest in a juicer, only your creativity is your limit—try your hand at homemade tomato juice, ginger-spiked pick-me-ups, citrus treats, and so much more.
 Your concoctions will be many times more delicious than what you can find in a carton, and way more affordable than your local juice bar.

 The two most common kinds of juicers are centrifugal juicers and masticating juicers.
 The former pulverizes ingredients with tiny teeth on a quickly spinning basket, these work quicker but can be loud and make more foam.
 (Many come with lidded pitchers and built-in strainers so you can’t taste the difference.)
 Masticating juicers use augers with metal teeth to “chew up” produce, which takes longer but extracts more juice from the pulp.
-Some claim the slow, gentle process preserves nutrients better than high-speed juicers that generate heat.
-Citrus juicers are simple to use and streamlined, but they can only be used for citrus, so they’re limiting.
+Citrus juicers, meanwhile, are simple to use and streamlined, but they can only be used for citrus, so they’re limiting.

 Juicing can involve a lot of clean-up although the leftover pulp can be used in other recipes to minimize food waste.
+For example, our top choice—the Kuvings Whole Slow Juicer—is super easy to clean and you don't have to worry about seeds and pulp splashing onto the counter.
 When you pick out a juicer, you’ll want to think about the type, as well as how many people you'll be serving, how much storage/kitchen counter space you have, and how much you want to invest.

 Dimensions (LxWxH): 9.5 x 8 x 19 inches | Weight: 16 pounds | Wattage: 240 W